Battle of al-Qaryatayn

+Mohammad adil-Muslim invasion of Syria.

 Battle of al-Qaryatayn was a minor battle between the Christian Ghassanid Arab allies of the Byzantine Empire, and the Rashidun Caliphate army.
 It was fought after Khalid ibn al-Walid had conquered Tadmur in Syria.
 His army marched to al-Qaryatayn, the inhabitants of which resisted the Muslim army.
 They were fought, defeated and plundered.
 This resulted in the conquest of Al-Qaryatayn by the Muslim forces.